Jacob-Link/typing_future_iis_project/README.md

 - Jacob Link

 ## 📝 Description
-We believe there is a new typing method which will emerge in the near future, due to the augmented reality tech being introduced to the word.
+We believe there is a new typing method which will emerge in the near future, due to the augmented reality tech being introduced to the world 🌎

 When comming accross the Wall Street Journal's review of the Apple VisionPro,